intel/linux-sgx-driver/README.md

         ```
         $ sudo apt-get install linux-headers-$(uname -r)
         ```
-  * On CentOS and RHEL
+  * On CentOS, RHEL or Fedora
      * To check if matching kernel headers are installed:
         ```
         $ ls /usr/src/kernels/$(uname -r)